JessiRei/LNS/README.md

 # VLNS
-Repository including the data and algorithms developed during my thesis on Large Neighborhood Search on the full truckload vehicle routing
+Repository including the data and algorithms developed during my thesis on Large Neighborhood Search on the full truckload Vehicle Routing Problem

 ## Needed packages:
     pandas